pydisasm

 For decompiler construction, these are the only two I could find:

 Both are about a decade old.
-Neither is completely devoted to decompilers.
+Neither is completely devoted to writing decompilers.
 Neither has gone through more than one edition.
-Does this mean that nothing has changed to the compilers and bytecode that are covered by these books in the last 10 years?
-I suspect and hope things have changed.
+But compilers and bytecode that are covered by these books have changed in the last 10 years.

 The topic of how to write a decompiler is about as rich, deep, and involved as the subject of how to write a compiler.
 In fact, a decompiler is a kind of compiler.
 Both take code expressed in one language and translate it to equivalent code in another language.
 Conventional compiler wisdom, however, needs to be adapted.
 You’ll get a small sense of this in this talk.